-MicroNet programs are typically defined and generated once using Woodward's GAP toolset on a Windows PC Host, then distributed to one or more MicroNet controllers.
+MicroNet programs are typically defined and generated once using Woodward's GAP toolset on a Windows PC Host, then distributed to the MicroNet controller.
 Of particular interest is the GAP Coder which generates three key files from the GAP program (.gap) file.
 These files are:

-- The Win32 executable (.exe) component of the GAP program - The Real-Time executable (.rtss) component of the GAP program - The Symbol Table Information (.SYM) file.
+- The VxWorks[®] executable (.out) component of the GAP program - The Real-Time executable (.r1) component of the GAP program - The Symbol Table Information (.SYM) file.